Thikhonggioicode/TryHackMe/Easy/Pre Security/README.md

     - Preventing intrusions from occurring
     - Detecting intrusions when they occur and responding properly

-# Introduction to Defensive Security
+# Task 1: Introduction to Defensive Security
 - User cyber security awareness:

 - Documenting and managing assets: